 All you need to do is sign into your account, and click on the “Your Places” menu item.
 From there, hit “Maps” and then “Create Map.”
 You can then name your new location, and enter in the franchise or branch’s address.

 This means that users will be able to easily see multiple locations when they visit your site.

 Make sure that you include a Google Map on each individual page of your website and listings.

 Get the Best Local SEO for Multiple Locations

 We hope that this post has helped you better understand what it truly takes to develop the best local SEO strategy for businesses with multiple locations.

 Of course, we understand that, with everything else you have to do to keep your business running every day, you don’t always have time for local SEO.

 Luckily, we do.

 In addition to offering you blog posts full of the most competitive and up-to-date SEO advice?
 We can also provide you with PPC marketing, local SEO, web design, and analytic services that you need to improve your ranking factor.

 Rely on us for all of your digital marketing needs.
+Ready to hire a local SEO company?
 We can’t wait to help you take your business further than ever before.